MikeDigitize/inheritance/README.md

 ```

-Ok, so the first thing to note is by aliasing the class name I can preserve it with each extension, which is really nice.
+Ok, so the first thing to note is by aliasing the class name I can preserve the base class name when I extend it, which is nice.
 I can also preserve my composition pattern.
 But I can only add one extension at a time which is why there's no add style method in the above.
 So how could I include both extension classes?
 Because currently there is no syntax that supports multiple inheritance in the ES6 class syntax.

 ```javascript